mongodb/docs/source/includes/fts-tutorial/autocomplete/highlight-output-py.rst

            'score': 4.2650651931762695,
            'title': 'Carol Channing: Larger Than Life'}

-      Atlas Search returns these results because the the characters ``ger`` appear at different positions in the titles.
+      Atlas Search returns these results because the characters ``ger`` appear at different positions in the titles.
 Atlas Search matches a highlight ``hit`` more coarsely to your query terms when a highlighted path is referenced only in the autocomplete